pnodev/nuxt-directus/README.md

 ## Who is this for?

 This module integrates the [Directus](https://directus.io/) API into your [Nuxt](https://nuxtjs.org/) project and exposes the [Directus JavaScript SDK](https://docs.directus.io/reference/sdk-js.html) under `$directus`.
 Furthermore, it comes with a complete, ready-to-use authentication middleware that requires minimal configuration.
+If you are looking for a ready-to-use solution for using Nuxt with Directus, this might be for you.

 ## Installation